SchemaFreeSQL/.github/profile/README.md

 ### Features

 - _INSTANT_: No schemas to create.
 No collections to create.
 No indexes to manage.
 No drivers to install.
-- _SIMPLE_: Create, modify and query complex structures with ease
+- _SIMPLE_: Create, modify and query complex structures with ease over a JSON-over-HTTP Data API
 - _POWERFUL_: Use sensible, normalized data structures with any-to-any Object References
 - _FEARLESS_: Safely alter data structures with Classless Objects and evolve their names and locations
 - _SQL_: Perform adhoc queries using a familiar SQL-like language